uLipe/AvrSimplePID/README.md

  $ make all MCU=<mmcu>
  ```
 - where mmcu is the ISA you want to compile supported by avr-gcc;
-- on the build folder you'll find a .a file, include it on your project and enjoy;
+- on the build folder you'll find a .a file pĺus .h file, include it on your project and enjoy;

 # Support:
  - If you want some help with this work contact me: ryukokki.felipe@gmail.com